GeomScale/dingo/doc/documentation_main.md

 python -m dingo -i model.json -n 2000
 ```

-You can also ask for an additional statistical guarantee by setting an upper bound on the values of the PSRF of each flux marginal,
+You can also ask for an additional statistical guarantee by setting an upper bound equal to 1.1 on the values of the PSRF of each flux marginal,

 ```
-python -m dingo -i model.json -psrf 1.1
+python -m dingo -i model.json -psrf True
 ```

 Then, dingo samples until it achieves the target values of ESS and PSRF for each flux marginal.